Zeo666/AllTheRoles/README.md

 When players enter a trap they trigger the trap.\
 In the following meeting, all players who triggered a trap will have their role displayed to the trapper.\
 However, this is done so in a random order, not stating who entered the trap, nor what role a specific player is.\
-The Trapper can also place traps on vents which reveal the role of the player who triggered it and root them in place.
+The Trapper can also place traps on vents which roots the player who triggered it in place and alerts the Trapper.

 ### Game Options
 | Name | Description | Type | Default |